CURRICULUM VITAE

 Northwestern University Medical School, The Mentally Ill Offender

-Scholars at Wright has taught Great Books to growing numbers of students, and, in 1997, received a mini-grant for the National Endowment for the Humanities, the Illinois Humanities Council and the Illinois General Assembly.
+Scholars at Wright has taught Great Books to growing numbers of students, and, in 1997, received a mini-grant from the National Endowment for the Humanities, the Illinois Humanities Council and the Illinois General Assembly.